Australia Street

 "Australia Street" is a song by Australian indie rock band Sticky Fingers from their debut studio album, Caress Your Soul (2013).
 It was released through Sureshaker Music on 12 February 2013 as the third single from the album.

-The song is named for the street in Inner West Sydney that was home to a sharehouse where the band used to frequently party and perform.
-The street also contains the Camperdown Memorial Rest Park in Newtown, a large grassy reserve which is referenced in the opening verse.

 The track's legacy has grown over the proceeding decade, evidenced by its position in multiple Triple J Hottest 100 listener-voted polls, and it can now be considered the band's signature song.
 It was voted at #70 in the 2013 Hottest 100, #15 in 2020's Hottest 100 of the Decade, and #62 in 2025's Hottest 100 of Australian Songs.

 Inspiration and development

 The genesis of the song came from two different original compositions which the band merged together.
 In a 2014 interview with music blog Earthboy Press, bassist Paddy Cornwall explained how the "killer verse" was taken from one of frontman Dylan Frost's works, while the chorus came from Cornwall's own writing.
 "We decided to slam the two sections up next to each other and it just so happened to work perfectly," he said.

 In March 2024, Cornwall, lead guitarist Seamus Coyle and co-producer Dann Hume reminisced about the production timeline of the song on the band's Big Boppa Podcast as part of their Caress Your Soul ten-year anniversary special episode.
 Cornwall explained that "Australia Street" and closing track "Freddy Crabs" (originally known by the title "Loveless Face") "used to be the same song".
 The band employed a number of mashup writing techniques during that period, and Cornwall confirmed on the same episode that the band's combination of the former "Loveless Face" chorus into the verse of "Australia Street" was the first instance of such a tactic.

 Coyle had previously chosen "Australia Street" as the singular song to define the band when interviewed by music blog Cool Try (Bro) in the week following the release of Caress Your Soul.
 "It's a song about a friend's house we all used to party at in Newtown, Sydney...
 'Australia Street' really captures our sound of what I like to call 'rude boy rebel rock'," Coyle said.

 The titular street was home to one of the band's first defining moments, when in November 2010 they "unofficially" headlined the local Newtown Festival atop a makeshift stage of 500 milk crates in the backyard of a house on Australia Street, Newtown.
 "It was a time when we really started to swing into gear as a band," Coyle said in the same interview.
 "We played a sweet-ass guerilla gig from the backyard which we made into a film clip (the band's 2010 single "Headlock") and also went on our first tour around that time."